ricewind012/aerothemesteam/README.md

-# Plugin is currently broken
+# Plugin is currently broken, disable the theme with `steam://millennium/settings/themes/disable`

 # **INSTALL THE MOTHERFUCKING PLUGIN**